8 Must-See Trailside Snowmobile Destinations in Ontario

 Log cabin castles, old mines, and ice caves.
 How many of these trailside spots have you seen?

-These iconic destinations below are not ordinary in the least.
+These iconic Ontario, Canada destinations are not ordinary in the least.
 They are the physical proof of nature's exceptional wonders.
 They are often the purpose of our rides.
-And in many cases they become the highlight.
+And in many cases, they become the highlight.
 These locations are secret masterpieces of the winter months and are legendary spots for all those who visit them.

 The 30,000 km of OFSC Prescribed Snowmobile Trails that member clubs maintain provide the vast network that connects recreational riders from one unique destination to the next.